-Students develop direct contacts with American executives and other students, forming an invaluable network to strengthen career and business development.
-Students also have access to a pool of more than 112,000 alumni worldwide.
+Students build direct connections with American executives and peers, creating a valuable network for career and business growth.
+They also gain access to a global alumni network of over 116,000 members.

 E.M.B.A.
 Academic Policies and Standards